 Easy on Eyes

 I have always admired Kindle for the fact that I can read it in harsh sun and pitch dark with equal ease without straining my eyes.
 Every time I struggle to use my mobile phone in daylight, I wish they used the same display technology as Kindle.
 At night, you can read without the need to keep the lights on or annoying your better half.
-My favorite though is reading under the stars on a moonless night like I did at Chandratal.
+My favorite though is reading under the stars on a moonless night as I did at Chandratal.

 Kindle Oasis display is even easier on the eye and the page flips so fast that you do not even realize a new page has appeared in front of you.